About this day

 Professor Chris Good is the author of some 40 research articles in general topology, set-theoretic topology, and toplogical dynamics.
 Chris was awarded the first Excellence in Teaching Award.

-Maths v Sport Tom Crawford, Mathematician and presenter
+Maths v Sport Tom Crawford, University of Oxford

 Where is the best place in the world to attempt a world record?
 What is the limit of human endurance?
 Maths has all of the answers and I’ll be telling you how you can use it to be better at sport… (results may vary).